asdf-community/asdf-direnv/.github/PULL_REQUEST_TEMPLATE.md

 ## Implementation notes

-How does it accomplish it, in broad strokes? i.e. How does it change the Haskell codebase?
+How does it accomplish it, in broad strokes? i.e. How does it change the codebase?

 ## Interesting/controversial decisions